Thomas Satterwhite Noble: Biography

 Noble then returned to the United States in 1859 intending on beginning his art career.
-However, with the beginning of the Civil War, as a Southerner, he served in the Confederate army from 1862 to 1865.
+Though Kentucky was a slave state not in the Confederacy, with the beginning of the Civil War, as a Southerner, Noble served in the Confederate army from 1862 to 1865.
 After the war, Noble was paroled to St. Louis and began painting.
 With the success of his first painting, Last Sale of the Slaves, he received sponsorship from wealthy Northern benefactors for a studio in New York City.
 Noble lived in New York city from 1866 to 1869, during which time he painted some of his most well-known oil paintings.
 In 1869, he was invited to become the first head of the McMicken School of Design in Cincinnati, Ohio, a post he would hold until 1904.
 In 1887, the McMicken School of Design became the present-day Art Academy of Cincinnati.
 During his tenure at the McMicken School of Design, Noble moved briefly to Munich, Germany, where he studied from 1881 to 1883.
 He retired in 1904 and died in New York City on April 27, 1907.
 He is buried in Spring Grove Cemetery in Cincinnati.